 If you are not being given credit for financial aid that was offered to you in your award, there are a few steps that you may take to make sure you aid is reflected to your NYU e-Bill.

 A "Hold" can be placed on a student’s account by the Office of Financial as well as other offices across the University.
-It is important to click the "details" link for instructions.
+It is important to click the "details" link for information on any holds you may have and in some cases, instructions on how to resolve the hold.
 Please be aware that once the hold is resolved, the "Hold" is not released instantly, but typically takes two to three business days to clear.

 One of the most common "Hold" reasons is "Enrollment Mismatch" (watch the video in the column at right).
-You must be registered for the minimum number of credits we anticipated on your financial aid award for your aid to disburse.
+You must be registered for the minimum number of credits we anticipated on your financial aid award for your aid to both be credited as anticipated aid and disburse to your e-Bill.
 If you intend to register for fewer credits than we anticipated, please update your enrollment in your Albert Student Center so that financial aid adjustments can be made (if necessary) to your aid eligibility.
 Please note there are minimum enrollment requirements for items such as federal loans, Pell Grant, and NYU Scholarship if these are offered to you.
 Please be aware of this when making adjustments to your enrollment.